DoctorBIOS1990/SIGMIH/README.md

 ## 📌 Overview

-**MedCore Lite** is a secure, scalable, and resilient healthcare management API designed to operate in **low-connectivity and infrastructure-constrained environments**.
+**SIGMIH** is a secure, scalable, and resilient healthcare management designed to operate in **low-connectivity and infrastructure-constrained environments**.

 This project reflects real-world engineering practices applied to healthcare systems, including **secure authentication, fault-tolerant data persistence, and future interoperability design**.